-We chart Channon’s journey from youthful playboy to contented family man to betrayed husband.
+Volume 1 of the diaries charts Channon’s journey from youthful playboy to contented family man to betrayed husband.
 Above all, we get a vivid sense of what it was like to be a member of the highest English society in the 1920s and 30s, how they behaved, and what shaped their opinions and prejudices.

 ‘The greatest British diarist of the 20th century.
 A feast of weapons-grade above-stairs gossip.
 An astonishing achievement.
 Channon is a delightful guide, by turns frivolous and profound.’
 Ben Macintyre, The Times.
 ‘Wickedly entertaining […] scrupulously edited.
 Genuinely shocking, and still revelatory.’
 Andrew Marr, New Statesman ‘A work of high camp.’
 Craig Brown, The Spectator ‘A masterpiece of storytelling and character assassination’ Kathryn Hughes, The Guardian, Book of the Day ‘Gripping reading.
 An indispensable source.’
 Max Hastings, The Sunday Times ‘The Pepys of the interwar years.’
 Rachel Cooke, The Observer